Back to Stories

 There is a reason the conservatory is so popular as a home extension – this versatile glazed extension has endless design possibilities and can be adapted to any lifestyle.

-Luckily there are several things you can do to ensure your conservatory remains a cool and relaxing place over summer.
+Luckily there are several things you can do to ensure your conservatory reduces its heat and remains a cool and relaxing place over summer.

 Air trapped in a conservatory is a surefire recipe for overheating.
 The most obvious way to reduce the chance of a ‘greenhouse effect’ occurring is to ensure air can circulate easily between the indoors and outdoors.

 There are many ways to ventilate your conservatory – from the rapid purge ventilation of simply opening a window or door, to passive background ventilation via permanent roof vents or trickle ventilators in windows.

 Adequate ventilation will help keep your conservatory cool in hot weather – but that’s not all it will do.
 It will also ensure airborne moisture and pollutants are regularly flushed out of your home.